IJuanTM/simpl/add-ons/auth/README.md

 #### About

 This add-on adds a user system to your Simpl project.
-It includes code for logging in, logging out, registering, verifing your account and a contact form.
+It includes code for logging in, logging out, registering, verifying your account and a contact form.

 It also includes a user profile page, which can be used to display user information.
 It also comes with a form to edit your profile.
 As well as a page to change your password.